Ryan Howard (The Office): Season 6

-In the sixth-season premiere, "Gossip", Ryan's appearance has changed back to his more traditional look – black hair and no longer with a noticeable tan.
-In "The Promotion", Ryan seems to have picked up some persuasion skills from the sales team, as he manages to scam Pam out of a wedding gift and wheedle $50 from her.
+In the sixth-season premiere, "Gossip", Ryan's appearance has changed back to his more traditional look – black hair and no noticeable tan.
+In "The Promotion," Ryan seems to have picked up some persuasion skills from the sales team, as he manages to scam Pam out of a wedding gift and wheedle $50 from her.

 As of the beginning of season 6, he is dating Kelly again.
 The two dance down the aisle together at Jim and Pam's wedding.
-As the season progresses, Ryan develops a hipster persona, wearing suspenders, flannel shirts, bow ties and scarves.
-In "Double Date", Ryan is shown to have begun photography as a hobby, and gets Kelly to pose topless.
+As the season progresses, Ryan develops a hipster persona, wearing suspenders, flannel shirts, bow ties, and scarves.
+In "Double Date," Ryan is shown to have begun photography as a hobby and gets Kelly to pose topless.
 He tries, but fails, to get Erin to do the same.

-In "Shareholder Meeting", he deflects Jim's instructions and refuses to do any work.
+In "Shareholder Meeting," he deflects Jim's instructions and refuses to do any work.
 He also spreads the rumor that Jim is not as powerful as Michael.
-Jim makes an example of him by putting him in the closet behind the kitchen with no windows or internet access.
-As a result, in "Scott's Tots", Ryan tells Dwight he will help him get Jim fired.
-At the end of "Manager and Salesman" he and Dwight go out and celebrate Jim's demotion to salesman.
-In "The Chump", he approaches Erin's desk and bluntly tells her that he would like to sleep with her.
-She asks if he is joking to which he backs down, claiming that he is.
-In "Whistleblower" Ryan announces a social networking website he is launching called "WUPHF".
+Jim retaliates by putting his desk in the windowless closet behind the kitchen with no internet access.
+In "Scott's Tots," Ryan proposes to conspire with Dwight to get Jim fired.
+At the end of "The Manager and the Salesman" he and Dwight go out and celebrate Jim's demotion to salesman.
+In "The Chump," he approaches Erin's desk and bluntly tells her he wants to sleep with her.
+She asks if he is joking and he backs down, agreeing it was a joke.
+In "Whistleblower" Ryan announces a social networking website he is launching called "WUPHF."